starseed12345/QuestStack/README.md

 Built using research and tools from the Android security and VR development communities specifically (FreeXR), including previous Quest bootloader unlocking work.

+## License

+QuestStack is licensed under the GNU General Public License v3.0.
+See [LICENSE](LICENSE) for details.

 ## Disclaimer

 This project is provided for educational and research purposes.
 Modifying bootloader state or system software can permanently affect your device.
 Use at your own risk.